6 reasons to book a Ross Sea adventure

 It takes six days to sail south from New Zealand to the Ross Sea.
 A succession of stops to see the wildlife-rich sub-Antarctic islands means that time aboard is frequently broken up, but with regular lectures from the onboard guides, there’s plenty of time to get ready for your destination and meet your fellow explorers.

-To visit the Ross Sea, you mainly have a choice of two ships.
-There’s the comfortable and ice-strengthened MS Adventurer – a real home for the citizens of the sea that all travellers to this region become – or the elegant Le Soleal.
+To visit the Ross Sea, you mainly have a choice of three ships.
+There’s the comfortable and ice-strengthened MS Adventurer – a real home for the citizens of the sea that all travellers to this region become – and the elegant Le Soleal.
 With facilities such as a spa and swimming pool, the French vessel lends a sense of luxury to expedition cruising.
+You can also choose the cutting-edge Douglas Mawson

 Alternative itineraries from other ships are occasionally available, offering an exciting semi-circumnavigation of Antarctica as they move between Argentina and New Zealand.